 - 3.1.
-Any proposed installation, relocation, extension, alteration, change of use or disconnection of plumbing that incorporates a RPZ valve shall be notified, in advance, to the local water undertaker. - 3.2 It is a requirement of all the water undertakers listed under section 1.4 of this Approved Installation Method (AIM) that prior notice shall be given and consent sought for the installation of all RPZ valves, including those installed by Approved Contractors.
-Details of the proposed work shall be sent to the water undertaker no less than ten working days before work is due to start.
-Installing or using RPZ valves without the required consent could result in enforcement action. - 3.3 Water undertakers may withhold or grant consent.
+Any proposed installation, relocation, extension, alteration, change of use or disconnection of plumbing that incorporates a RPZ valve shall be notified, in advance, to the local water undertaker. - 3.2 It is a requirement of all the water undertakers listed under section 1.4 of this Approved Installation Method (AIM) that prior notice shall be given and consent sought, from the relevant water undertaker, for the installation of all RPZ valves.
+Water industry approved contractors may be required to notify installation of RPZ valves as part of their scheme terms and conditions.
+Details of the proposed work/installation shall be sent to the relevant water undertaker no less than ten working days before work is due to start.
+Installing or using RPZ valves without the required consent could result in enforcement action being taken by the water undertaker. - 3.3 Water undertakers may withhold or grant consent.
 Consent for the installation of a RPZ valve will always be subject to conditions.
-These may include specific requirements in addition to the general requirements set out in this document, all shall be complied with. - 3.4 Potential users of RPZ valves must be aware that water undertaker's consent will always be conditional upon installation, commissioning and on-site compliance testing requirements. - 3.5 Details of the minimum information needed by a water undertaker, for consent to install a RPZ valve, are provided in appendix 2.
+These may include specific requirements in addition to the general requirements set out in this document, all conditions set shall be complied with. - 3.4 Potential users of RPZ valves must be aware that water undertaker's consent will always be conditional upon installation, commissioning and on-site compliance testing requirements. - 3.5 Details of the minimum information needed by a water undertaker, for consent to install a RPZ valve, are provided in appendix 2.
 Please note that failure to provide the minimum level of information required may delay consent.
 Contact the local water undertaker for further information.